This easy French Toast recipe will definitely up your breakfast game and bring everyone to the table!

 Instructions

-• Whisk eggs, milk, vanilla, sugar, cinnamon, and a pinch of salt in a shallow bowl or dish.
+• In a shallow dish or bowl, whisk the eggs, milk, vanilla, sugar, cinnamon, and a pinch of salt until well combined.

-• Preheat a skillet over medium low heat.
-Add 1 tablespoon butter to melt.
+• Preheat a skillet or griddle over medium-low heat.
+Melt 1 tablespoon of butter in the pan or on the griddle.

-• Dip both sides of the bread into egg mixture allowing a few seconds for the egg to soak into the bread.
+• Dip the bread into the egg mixture, allowing a few seconds for the egg to soak into the bread.
+Flip the bread over and repeat on the other side.

 • Place the bread in the pan and cook over medium-low heat until cooked through, about 4 minutes per side.
-(Add more butter as needed for the remaining bread).
+(Add more butter as needed for the remaining slices of bread).

 Notes

-Cook time can vary based on thickness and density of bread as well as the amount of egg soaked into the bread.
+Cooking time can vary based on the thickness and density of the bread and the amount of custard soaked into the bread.
+Cook over medium low heat to allow the custard to cook through without burning the outside of the bread.

 Nutrition Information